KevinDepedri/Novel-Class-Discovery/autoNovel/README.md

 2. Open the file ``unbalanced_supervised_learning.py``
    - At line 185 change the default value of ``rotnet_dir`` with the path where your trained SSL-model weights are stored
-   - At line 191 turn ``logging_on`` to True if you need to log the data to WadnB, otherwise turn it to False
+   - At line 191 turn ``logging_on`` to True if you need to log the data to WandB, otherwise turn it to False
    - At line 225 turn ``New_SSL_methods`` to True if you have used a different SSL techinque (see Experiment 1)
    - At line 226 turn ``New_Resnet_config`` to True if you used a standard ResNet, let it to false if you used the ResNet defined by the authors
    - At line 314 turn ``unbalanced`` to True to use the unbalanced version CustomCIFAR10